Ramvaris/ac-npcbots/.github/README.md

      - Added an NPC with a custom LUA-script to allow teleporting to all big cities (faction-specific), dungeons or sightseeing points (like old ironforge) for some coinage.
 Also adds the extra talent points or reset instances (for coin!).
      - More stuff I just forgot - including some balancing fixes.

-	 👁️ For a full list with screenshots, [check out the Features Showcase!](FEATURES.md)
+	 👁️ For a site with some screenshots of these things, [check out the Features Showcase!](FEATURES.md)

 ## Installation